fle1scha/Deep-Learning-Network-Traffic-Prediction/README.md

 ## Ant To-Do:
 1. Combine Date and first-seen.
 DONE
 - Find way to get new Datetime variable into milliseconds or ordinal encoding.
 DONE
 2. Define binary holiday variable.
+DONE but can't compare Date column with date range for some reason.
-3. Fix preprocessing for SANREN[300something]
+3. Fix preprocessing for SANREN[300something] DONE
 4. Set limit on one-hot encoding unqiue values based off literature.
+DONE - removed IPAddress categories
 5. Determine how to get LSTM to predict other variables.
 6. Hyperparameter optimisation via literature.